The Quack Scale lists Predatory Health Practitioners

 Medium Risk.
 Although an established professional, this individual is offering advice (expanded on the individual’s profile) we consider to be untested and unsafe.
 Proceed with caution when considering treatment, medication, or therapy endorsed by this individual.
 We recommend consulting another recognized professional in the same field for a second opinion.
 There are usually no complaints filed against this rating.

 Medium/High Risk.
-This individual has outspoken opinions on current medical advice or treatments that flies in the face of established, trialled safe medicine.
+This individual has outspoken opinions on current medical advice or treatments that flies in the face of established, trialed, and evidence-based medicine.
 In our opinion following their advice will place your health at risk.
 What they are endorsing is often linked to financial gain for themselves or an associated party.
 This rating usually has associated patient complaints associated with the individual.
 Often accompanied by a strong social media profile.

 High Risk!!!
 Our ultimate Bad Egg list.
 In Medika’s opinion, this individual poses a significant risk to both the public and their patients.
 They often profit off the sale of medical misinformation and will sell you products or treatments they underwrite.
 They are usually not currently licensed and trade off their reputations and qualifications to mislead and misdirect the public with false, misleading, and often dangerous advice, both medical and otherwise.